intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 ```
 git clone https://github.com/intel-iot-devkit/computer-vision-inference-tutorials.git
 ```
-This will take a few minutes.

 ## Install Caffe
 Caffe is required to convert a Caffe model using the Model Optimizer.
-This script is installing a version of Caffe that is compatible with the Model Optimizer.
+This script will install a version of Caffe to the ```opt/intel/ssdcaffe``` folder that is compatible with the Model Optimizer.

-From the `computer-vision-inference-tutorials/2-run-model-optimizer` directory
+From the `computer-vision-inference-tutorials/1-run-model-optimizer` directory
 ```
-cd 2-run-model-optimizer
+cd 1-run-model-optimizer
 ````
 Enter in a terminal:
 ```